Updated March 3, 2022

 Green Hats and Costumes

 They’ll need a day or two’s notice, but why not encourage staff to dress up for St. Patrick’s day – either as their favorite Irish persona (expect to see dozens of U2 Bono’s and Leprechauns) or simply don a bright green hat?

-With their permission, take a group photo and share via your social media channels.
+With their permission, take a group photo and share it via your social media channels.
 Building employee engagement around St Patrick's Day is a great way to demonstrate your company’s sense of fun and workplace culture has become increasingly important for attracting good talent – and keeping those already in the team.